Victorian Railways F class (diesel): History

-The F Class were ordered by the Victorian Railways as part of Operation Phoenix, a £80 million program to rebuild a network badly run down by years of Depression-era underinvestment and wartime overutilisation.
+The F Class were ordered by the Victorian Railways as part of Operation Phoenix, an £80 million program to rebuild a network badly run down by years of Depression-era underinvestment and wartime overutilisation.

-The Victorian Railways purchased ten 0-6-0DE diesel shunting locomotives in 1951 from English Electric.
+The Victorian Railways purchased ten 0-6-0DE diesel shunting locomotives in 1951 from English Electric in Broadford, UK.
 The locomotives were built at EE's Preston workshops in the United Kingdom, and entered service from October 1951 onwards.
 The design is similar to that of the standard-gauge British Rail Class 11 and Nederlandse Spoorwegen 600 class locomotives, which were also being built by EE at this time.

-As built the locomotives were originally numbered in the 300-series as F310-319, following on from the last of the S class diesel locomotives, S309, which entered service in February 1958, seven years after the arrival of the first F class locomotives.
-However, VR then placed a second order for another eight S class locomotives for use on the new North East standard gauge line which were delivered starting in November 1960.
-In order to vacate the 300-series numbers for the new mainline diesels, all F class locomotives were renumbered into the 200-series on in late May 1958 as F201-211.
+Six identical units were purchased by the State Electricity Commission of Victoria in 1952, for shunting at their Newport, Morwell and Yallourn power plants.
+The SEC later sold all six units to VR; the first, SEC3 in 1957, three more – SEC4, 5 and 6 – in 1959 (retaining their SEC numbers for about a year), and the remaining two, the former SEC1 and SEC2, in May 1971.
+These locomotives received numbers in the 21x-series as F212-216 on entry to VR service.

+S.E.C. engines 1 and 2 were delivered from Newport Power Station to South Dynon in mid May-1971, and immediately entered the workshops for modifications to the brake systems and cab controls.
+They were renumbered on 24 May, with F215 entering service on 27 May and F216 on 1 June.
+The former was immediately transferred to Wodonga (behind S300) and the latter to Benalla, each to act as local yard pilots.
+Between these and the transfer of F212 to Wodonga on June 9, three Y Class locomotives were released for other duties.

+Design

 Unlike their British and Dutch counterparts, the F class locomotives were also later fitted with sideplates covering the side rods and wheel cranks.
 This modification was made to prevent staff from getting tangled up in the rods and cranks.

-Six identical units were purchased by the State Electricity Commission of Victoria in 1952.
-The SEC later sold all six units to VR; the first, SEC3 in 1956, three more – SEC4, 5 and 6 – in 1959, and the remaining two, the former SEC1 and SEC2, in May 1971.
-These locomotives received numbers in the 21x-series as F212-216 on entry to VR service.
-The first sold, F211 (formerly SEC3) received its 200-series number on entry to VR service in 1956, some two years before the ten built for VR were similarly treated.
+In 1959 the Victorian Railways constructed two home-grown diesel shunting engines, the M Class, using the same wheelsets as the F Class engines.